Meriwether Lewis: Expedition west

 After the Louisiana Purchase in 1803, Thomas Jefferson wanted to get an accurate sense of the new land and its resources.
 The president also hoped to find a "direct and practicable water communication across this continent, for the purposes of commerce with Asia".
 In addition, Jefferson placed special importance on declaring U.S. sovereignty over the Native Americans along the Missouri River.

-The two-year exploration by Lewis and Clark was the first transcontinental expedition to the Pacific Coast by the United States; however, Lewis and Clark reached the Pacific 12 years after Sir Alexander Mackenzie had done so overland in Canada.
+The two-year exploration by Lewis and Clark was the first transcontinental expedition to the Pacific Coast by the United States.
+They reached the Pacific twelve years after Sir Alexander Mackenzie did overland in Canada.
 When they left Fort Mandan in April 1805 they were accompanied by the 16-year-old Shoshone woman, Sacagawea, the wife of the French-Canadian fur trader, Toussaint Charbonneau.
 The Corps of Discovery made contact with many Native Americans in the Trans-Mississippi West and found them accustomed to dealing with European traders and already connected to global markets.

 After crossing the Rocky Mountains, the expedition reached the Oregon Country (which was disputed land beyond the Louisiana Purchase) and the Pacific Ocean in November 1805.
 They returned in 1806, bringing with them an immense amount of information about the region as well as numerous plant and animal specimens.
 They demonstrated the possibility of overland travel to the Pacific Coast.
-The success of their journey helped to strengthen the American concept of "manifest destiny" – the idea that the United States was destined to reach all the way across North America from Atlantic to Pacific.
+The success of their journey helped to strengthen the American concept of "manifest destiny" – the idea that the United States was destined to reach across North America from the Atlantic to the Pacific.